 Our legal advocates will guide executors during this process so they can be sure all steps are being properly followed.

-- There decedent was defrauded into making the will.
+- The decedent was defrauded into making the will

-The dedicated legal team at Lipscomb, Johnson, Sleister Dailey & Smith, LLP in Cumming, Georgia will work closely with you to devise a customized legal strategy for your probate case.
+The dedicated legal team at Lipscomb Johnson LLP will work closely with you to devise a customized legal strategy for your probate case.
 We also assist clients with wills and other aspects of their estate planning needs.
-Schedule a confidential consultation by calling us at 470-839-9467 or contacting us online.